XLearning-SCU/2021-CVPR-MvCLN/README.md

 ## Datasets

 The Scene-15 and Reuters-dim10 datasets are placed in "datasets" folder.
-The NoisyMNIST and Caltech101 datasets could be downloaded from [cloud]().
+The NoisyMNIST and Caltech101 datasets could be downloaded from [Google clound]() or [Baidu cloud](https://pan.baidu.com/s/1NdgRH3k9Pq9SQjrorWSEeg) with password "rqv4".

 ## Usage